-Butane honey oil (BHO) extraction has been really highly researched and is used substantially in the food and perfume industry.
+Butane hydrocarbon (BHO) extraction has been really highly researched and is used substantially in the food and perfume industry.
 The exact extraction method needs cannabis to be placed in a container before butane is slowly sprayed on cannabis to begin the extraction process.

 The butane and the main cannabinoids are collected in another container.

-Then, the main mixture must be left to evaporate, or a vacuum oven can also be used to remove the entire full butane from the cross.
+Then, the butane must be evaporated in a closed loop system and then in a vacuum oven to remove the entire butane content from the mix.
 BHO extraction is really hazardous due to the high flammability of the substance, but closed-loop systems have made BHO extraction more and more prudent.

-When the BHO extraction full method is used, the THC part of it remains around 80%.
+When the BHO extraction method is used, the THC part of it remains around 60-70%.

 - Fruit extracts

 The process is simple.
-1st, supercritical CO2 is heated and passed through the whole cannabis buds.
-Then, the liquid part will pass through a separator to help remove the CO2 gas from the trichomes and main terpenes.
+1st, supercritical CO2 is heated and passed through the fine milled cannabis flower.
+Then, the liquid part will pass through a separator to help remove the CO2 gas from the mixture.

 As an eco-friendly method, the main gas is pushed through a condenser.
 Now, the gas gets really permitted to liquefy again and be recycled.
-Thus, it can be utilized for the exact extraction process in the future.
+Thus, it can be utilized for another extraction process in the future.

-CO2 extraction requires a really precise instruments.
-However, it is an excellent method for making waxes and oils.
+CO2 extraction requires a really precise build.
+However, it is an excellent method for making waxes and then oils after winterization.

-Cannabis producers are initiating to use of ethanol extraction systems more frequently.
-It is a safer, cheaper, and faster extraction process.
-Ethanol is more than often used as a food preservative and is considered “generally safe” by the Food and Drug Administration in the States.
+Cannabis producers are also using ethanol extraction systems quite frequently.
+It is a safe, cheaper, and fast extraction process.
+Ethanol is more than often used as a food preservative and is considered “generally safe” by the Food and Drug Administration in the United States.

-The cannabis plant is poured in ethanol to extract the whole THC.
+The cannabis plant is soaked in ethanol to extract the THC.

-The product is put through a fine refining process as soon it is extracted.
-It intensifies the whole purity of the product.
-Ethanol part will remove undesired compounds from the substance and will produce one of the best tasting and purest concentrates of extract available.
+The product is put through a distillation refining process as soon as it is extracted.
+It intensifies the concentration of the oil.
+Ethanol will remove desired compounds from the plant and will produce one of the purest concentrates of extract available leaving the terpenes behind.

-The main objective of ethanol extraction is to ensure that the product is adequately refined.
+The main objective of ethanol extraction is to ensure that the THC or CBD content is adequately extracted.

 4. WATER EXTRACTION

-Water extraction actually utilizes a solvent-free process of extraction that immerses the whole cannabis plant in freezing water.
-The plant is then stirred in the cold water this causing the trichomes to separate from the main plant.
+Water extraction actually utilizes a solvent-free process of extraction that immerses the whole initially frozen cannabis plant in freezing water.
+The plant is then stirred in the cold water causing the trichomes to separate from the main plant.